 Mount Kenya Climb: CHOGORIA DOWN SIRIMON

 As Mount Kilimanjaro will be giving you the height, Mount Kenya Climb will surpass it with beauty and contrast!
 This is a dormant volcanic mountain which last erupted roughly 3.5 million years ago.
 It is regarded as a ‘Holly Mountain’ to the local Kikuyu and Meru people who live on the lower slopes of the mountain.
-Few locals would venture near the peaks, partly due to cold and the fear of invading the God’s Sanctuary in the olden days!

 Going down the Sirimon route takes one through some beautiful pockets of Senecios.
 In the lower elevations, the bamboo forest and a belt of rain forest completes the South East to North West traverse of the mountain.